-In 2010-2014 and 2017- 2018, cases of West Nile virus infection were recorded in humans in various areas of Greece, while virus circulation was recorded in almost all regions.
-Given the complex epidemiology of the virus, the recurrence of WNV infection cases in humans is considered likely and should be expected in the country, as well as in other European countries, in each season.
+In 2010-2014 and 2017-2018, cases of West Nile virus infection were recorded in humans in various areas of Greece, while virus circulation was recorded in almost all regions.
+The recurrence of WNV infection cases was considered likely and expected in the country, as well as in other European countries (as in each season).

+In 2019, up to 12/07/2019, two human cases of WNV infection have been recorded in Greece, in the Regional Units (RU, NUTS3 level) of Pieria and Xanthi.
+It is likely that more cases will be diagnosed in the future, especially following the heightened awareness of health professionals.

-In 2019, up to 20/6/2019, no human cases of WNV infection have been recorded in Greece.
-In the EU Member States and neighboring countries, in transmission period 2019 (up to 19/06/2019), no human WNV infection cases have been also recorded.
+In the other EU Member States and neighboring countries, in transmission period 2019, up to 11/07/2019, no human WNV infection cases have been yet recorded (source: ECDC, Weekly updates: 2019 West Nile virus transmission season).